CharlesAverill/CharlesAverill/README.md

 # Howdy!
 My name is Charles Averill, I'm a Computer Science PhD student at the University of Texas at Dallas under [Kevin Hamlen](https://personal.utdallas.edu/~hamlen/index.html) and [Christophe Hauser](https://faculty-directory.dartmouth.edu/christophe-hauser).
 I graduated from UTD with a Bachelor's degree in Computer Science and a minor in Physics.
-Now I study formal verification, with interests in proof automation via stronger tactics, pure type theory, user-friendly verification, safe program transformations, formalized physics, invariant generation, etc.
+Now I study formal verification, with interests in proof automation, separation logic, and binary programs (among other things).

 Check my profile pins for some of my favorite projects, or you can go to [my homepage](https://seashell.charles.systems/) to see a bunch of other stuff.